-Below are the answers to some frequently-asked questions about the Guild.
-If you can't find the answer to your question, please contact email@example.com and we'll do our best to help you.
+Below are the answers to some frequently asked questions about the Guild.
+If you are unable to find the answer to your question, please contact firstname.lastname@example.org and we will do our best to help you.

 When did the Guild start?

 The Guild was started in 1887 by Rev Dr Archibald Charteris.
-More details are in our timeline on the Resources page [link to resources page].
+More details are in our timeline on the Resources page.

 When and why was the name changed from Woman's Guild to Church of Scotland Guild?

 Our name was changed in 1997, as the result of a research and development project which encouraged a change of name to mark the re-launch.
 This opened up our membership to men.
 The change in our constitution at that time also made our structure more flexible and brought in better ways of communicating throughout the organisation; things like a newsletter for every member and conferences for specific office-bearers.